Cox rings over nonclosed fields: Over separably closed fields

 \end{proof}

 By definition, the degree-$\groupelement$-part of a Cox ring of $\Xc$ of type $\typecox$ is nonzero if and only if $\typecox(\groupelement)$ is an effective class in $\pic(\Xc)$.
 But the degree-$\groupelement$-part of a Cox sheaf of $\Xc$ of type $\typecox$ is always nonzero.
-Hence, we may expect that a Cox sheaf is not completely determined by its ring of global sections.
-The following example shows that Cox sheaves of different types, which are not isomorphic, may have rings of global sections that are isomorphic as $\field$-algebras. \begin{example} A Cox ring of $\PP^1\times\PP^1$ of identity type is the $\ZZ^2$-graded ring
+Hence we may expect that a Cox sheaf is not completely determined by its ring of global sections.
+The following example shows that Cox sheaves of different types, which are not isomorphic, may have rings of global sections that are isomorphic as $\field$-algebras.